Taylor-Rostow Report: Aftermath

 President Kennedy shared Ball’s reservations about sending troops in light of the French experience, although he did not want to be seen as losing South Vietnam.
 Thus, he decided to send support units (airlift, intelligence, training) and military advisers, but not combat troops.
-He also sent economic support and administrators for insertion into the government of South Vietnam and in exchange demanded that South Vietnam commit its resources to fighting the war and undertake civilian and military reforms.
+He also sent economic support and administrators for insertion into the government of South Vietnam.
+In exchange, he demanded that South Vietnam commit its resources to fighting the war and undertake civilian and military reforms.
 The commitment of U.S. combat troops and strikes against North Vietnam were left only as possibilities for the future.
 His decision was reflected in a November 11 memorandum from Rusk and McNamara (who had been informed of it) and a National Security Action Memorandum signed on November 22.

 Although Kennedy did not send combat troops, the advisers and support units ultimately markedly escalated the United States’ commitment to Vietnam.
 At the end of 1960, there had been 900 U.S. military personnel in South Vietnam.
 At the end of 1961 there were 3,205 and at the end of 1963 there would be 16,300.
 Thus, although it received little attention in the press at the time because the discussion of the commitment of combat troops was concealed from the public, the Taylor-Rostow mission was a watershed in U.S. involvement in Southeast Asia.
 It also set the United States on the path of seeing the Vietnam War as primarily a military conflict when it was primarily political.
 And it was a conflict in which the United States repeatedly and seriously underestimated the resolve of North Vietnam.
 For these reasons, historians have been critical of Taylor and Rostow’s mission and of Taylor’s broader role in U.S. management of the war.